unmeshk/klugscheisser/README.md

    cd klugscheisser
    ```

-2. Create and configure PostgreSQL database
+2. Create and configure the table on Postgres.
+   **Note**: This step is needed only if you using an existing Postgres db.
+If you are not, you can skip this step, and Docker will automatically create and configure one for you.
    ```bash
    psql postgres
    CREATE DATABASE klugbot_kb;